pytorch/tutorials/advanced_source/python_extension_autoload.rst

     def _autoload():
         print("No need to import torch_foo anymore!
 Check things are working with `torch.foo.is_available()`.")

-Then the only thing you need to do is define an entry point within your Python package:
+Then, the only thing you need to do is define an entry point within your Python package:

 .. code-block:: python